port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 }
 ```

-Click on the `save` button and view your new Blueprint in the Blueprints graph:
+Click on the `save` button and view your new Blueprint in the DevPortal Setup page:

 ![Blueprints graph with new Microservice](../../../static/img/quickstart/blueprintGraphWithMicroserviceClosed.png)